 This web page shows only a small excerpt of our Fitsmaurice research.
-Another 311 words (22 lines of text) covering the years 1485, 1810, 1893, 1633, 1696, 1668, 1741, 1694 and 1747 are included under the topic Early Fitsmaurice History in all our PDF Extended History products and printed products wherever possible.
+Another 156 words (11 lines of text) covering the years 1485, 1810, 1893, 1502, 1590, 1551, 1600, 1633, 1696, 1668, 1741, 1694 and 1747 are included under the topic Early Fitsmaurice History in all our PDF Extended History products and printed products wherever possible.

 Fitsmaurice Spelling Variations

 Since the early scribes and church officials who recorded names in official documents spelled a person's name as it sounded to them, a single person's name was recorded under several different variations and which today appears to denote more than one person.
 Among the many spelling variations of the surname Fitsmaurice that are preserved in archival documents of this era include Fitzmaurice, Fitzmorris, FitzMaurice, FitzMorris, Morris and many more.